This article may contain compensated links. See our full disclosure here

 Looking for more hikes and walking routes near Sorrento?
 This handy guide details 72 walking segments in and around Sorrento, Amalfi and Capri.

 Get out on the Bay of Naples where there is no better way to appreciate the beauty of the local landscape.
-If you’re in need of a break from sightseeing you could join a kayak tour of the Sorrento coastline that takes you around Punta Campanella – a protected marine wildlife area.
-On the tour you’ll hear from a marine biologist, and duck into sea caves.
-There’s time for snorkelling in the clear sea waters > tour information
+If you’re in need of a break from sightseeing you could join a sea fishing tour off the Sorrento coastline.
+The tour takes you on board a real fishing vessel to experience an exciting day of fishing.
+Experiment with several fishing techniques with an expert fisherman.
+There’s a chance to swim in the clear sea waters, as well as spend some time on Capri > tour information

 Discover the local history and culture